Texas Teacher Pay Raise Analysis – Will It Help?

 1. A tight labor market:

-With the employment rate hitting 96.2% in Texas in March (Bureau of Labor Statistics), there are fewer people looking for new opportunities.
+With the employment rate hitting 96.2% in Texas in March (Bureau of Labor Statistics), there are fewer career changers looking for new opportunities.
 Teaching has always been a field that paid less than other industries and attracted professionals that were driven more by making a difference in kids’ lives than the amount of their paycheck.
-That said, education as an industry needs a steady stream of talented mission-driven people to serve.
+That said, education as an industry needs a steady stream of talented mission-driven people to serve as prospective teachers.
 Read more about how school districts are battling against this with the 90 Day Exception rule.

 2. Increasing Salaries in other fields: